ryohei-1051/network-systems-ops-playbook/scenarios/network/01-home-internet-troubleshooting.md

 ## Clarifying Questions

 - Whether the network adapter is configured as static or dynamic
-- Is the client can receive correct IP
+- Can the client receive the correct IP address?
 - Is there Internet reachability from the client or only web browser
-- Whether the modem powered on or off, or the ISP has some issue at a moment
+- Whether the modem is powered on or off, or the ISP has some issue at a moment

 ## Expected Behavior
 - Configuration is correct
-- The internet site reply with both IP and FQDN
+- Internet sites should be reachable by both IP address and FQDN
-- The modem works correctly (They are not down)
+- The modem works correctly (It is not down)
 - The account from ISP works correctly (The account is active)

 ## Investigation Flow